The 2025 Student Academy Awards competition is open for submissions.

 STUDENT ELIGIBILITY

-The director(s) of a submitted film must be a student who was enrolled (full-time or part-time) in a degree-granting program at an eligible school when the film was made.
+The director(s) of a submitted film must be a post-secondary student enrolled (full-time or part-time) in a degree or certificate-granting program when the film was made.
+High school/secondary students and younger are not eligible to submit.

 FILM ELIGIBILITY

-1. Films that are undergraduate intermediate level or capstone films, or graduate school intermediate level or thesis films are automatically eligible for entry.
+1. Only films that are undergraduate intermediate level or capstone films, or graduate school intermediate level or thesis films are eligible for entry.
+For associate degree and certificate programs, only final film projects are eligible.
 Students may submit these films directly to the competition.

 a.
 Intermediate level means films completed in your second-to-final year (i.e., a junior-level class) for undergraduate students and second year or later for graduate school students.

-6. Films must have been completed and submitted for final credit/grading between June 2, 2023 and June 1, 2024, and within one year of the student’s graduation date, with one exception:
+5. Films must have been completed and submitted for final credit/grading between June 2, 2024 and May 18, 2025, and within one year of the student’s graduation date.

-11. All films submitted must be in English, subtitled in English, or dubbed in English.
+10. All films submitted must be in English, subtitled in English, or dubbed in English.
+All films are encouraged to include closed captioning in English.
+All films that advance to the finals are required to have closed captioning in English.

 ENTRY REQUIREMENTS